One in Ten (organization)

-One In Ten (OIT) is a non-profit, all-volunteer LGBT arts organization in Washington, D.C.
+One In Ten (OIT) is a non-profit, all-volunteer LGBTQ arts organization in Washington, D.C.
 Its largest program is Reel Affirmations, the third largest LGBT film festival (in terms of attendance) in the United States and the largest all-volunteer film festival in the world.

 Governance and history

 One In Ten is overseen by a board of three officers and nine board members.
 A full-time, paid executive director oversees the day-to-day operations of the organization.
 All One In Ten programs, including Reel Affirmations, are conceived, organized and implemented by volunteers.

 One In Ten was co-founded by Barry Becker, Mark Betchkal, Matthew Cibellis and Keith Clark, gay residents of Washington, D.C.
 The four began meeting in 1990, and founded One In Ten as the parent organization for Reel Affirmations.
 The four sought the advice and input of Frameline, then the largest LGBT gay film festival in the U.S. With financial and administrative assistance from Frameline, the first Reel Affirmations film festival opened on October 11, 1991.